kaitai-io/kaitai_struct_compiler/js/README.md

-Note that these clauses only apply only to compiler itself, not `.ksy` input files that one supplies in normal process of compilation, nor to compiler's output files — that consitutes normal usage process and you obviously keep copyright to both.
+Note that these clauses only apply only to compiler itself, not `.ksy` input files that one supplies in normal process of compilation, nor to compiler's output files — that constitutes normal usage process and you obviously keep copyright to both.